Artist’s Statement & Bio

 My paintings engage with a spiritual journey, the challenges of living in the modern world, and dreams that hover somewhere above the subconscious.
 Within these themes, there is conflict: chaos vs. enlightenment, epochs vs. creation, anxiety, materialism vs. spirituality, and social commentary.

 In N. PELOSI'S MOUTH X7 there are seven anatomical size medical drawings of Nancy Pelosi's mouth painted on a six-foot by five-inch canvas.
 I find all the talking and hyper-analyzing on our news networks to be comically absurd, yet I can't get enough of it.
 The pundits and politicians drone on and on, so I repeated her mouth over and over.
-Coincidentally, I created the apolitical art-- before she became House Speaker.
+Coincidentally, I created the art-- before she became House Speaker.

-I mostly use acrylics, (I.e., plastic), to reflect the material of our modern age, vivid colors to go along with the apocalyptic overtones that can crop up in my work, or just the colors of the subject at hand.
+I prefer to paint objects from life whenever possible without the aid of computers or digital manipulation.
+I mostly use acrylics, (I.e., plastic), reflecting the material of our modern age and vivid colors to go along with the apocalyptic overtones that can crop up in my work.

 Through this series of paintings VIBRATION, I've untangled my subconscious phenomena, along with a side dose of some humor and social commentary.